gruntwork-io/boilerplate/README.md

 * `shell CMD ARGS...`: Execute the given shell command, passing it the given args, and render whatever that command prints to stdout.
 The working directory for the command will be set to the directory of the template being rendered, so you can use paths relative to the file from which you are calling the `shell` helper.
-Any argument you pass of the form `ENV:KEY=VALUE` will be set as an environment variable for the command rather than an argument. **Security Note**:
+Any argument you pass of the form `ENV:KEY=VALUE` will be set as an environment variable for the command rather than an argument. **Security Note**: Shell commands will prompt for confirmation before execution.
-  By default, Boilerplate will prompt for confirmation before executing shell commands for security reasons, as they can run arbitrary code.
 To run shell commands without confirmation, use the `--non-interactive` flag.
 To disable shell command execution entirely, use the `--no-shell` flag.
 For another way to execute commands, see [hooks](#hooks).
 * `templateFolder`: Return the value of the template working dir.
 This is the value of the `--template-url` command-line option if local template, or the download dir if remote template.
 Useful for building relative paths.
 * `templateUrl`: Return the value of the template URL as was provided in the `--template-url`.